 Awkward to try to use without two hands.
 Not suitable for extremely heavy-duty tasks.

 This log splitter has a 1500 watt electric motor and runs on a standard 120-volt outlet.
-It is easy to operate, designed to deliver a constant splitting force to efficiently cut through wood, and features a limited five-year warranty.
+It is easy to operate, designed to deliver a constant splitting force to efficiently cut through wood.

 Even though this is a lighter duty model, it is still heavy and may be difficult to transport.